ARTIST STATEMENT /

 I can say that we can already see clues of how human society will come to end and the next epoch of Anthropocene, which will come after Anthropocentrism, will come.
 I would like to use photography as my medium to document the sceneries that will connect and bridge to the next epoch as landscapes of new kinds of relationship.

 Because many people don’t have means to recognize these situations, but artists know ways of exploring and seeing them.
 I believe that that is the power of expression and we artists have means to visualize those matters and present them to the audiences.
-I think it is crucial to listen to silent voices of nature, appeal to the audiences through visual evidence, and share our consciousness.
+I think it is crucial to listen to silent voices of nature, appeal to the audiences through visual evidence, and share our consciousness and the future.